microsoft/fluent-ui-react/specs/Accessibility.md

 Accessibility behavior is a function that takes properties of the component combined with state and maps it to:
 - `role`, `aria-*` attributes, `tabIndex` and other attributes related to accessibility
 - assignement of keyboard keys to component actions
-- focus zone (arrow key navigation) definition
+- focus zone (arrow keys navigation) definition

 ## Component creation process
 1. Create accessible component prototype
 2. Validate the prototype (test with all supported screen reader / OS combinations)
 3. Design and develop the component
 4. Test the component
-5. Formulate meaningful best practices providing information, what the consumer need to do in order to achive optimal experience
+5. Formulate meaningful best practices providing information, what the consumer need to do in order to achieve optimal experience
 6. Extend accessibility validation schema to reflect the best practices

 ## Using behaviors in the components